 Know What You’re Signing Up For

-You probably know you’re not a math wiz, but do you know what you truly excel at?
+Sure, you probably know you’re no math whiz or world historian, but do you know what you truly excel at?
 The answer you’re looking for is no, as you’re never forced to take an honest look at yourself during your time in school.
-You’re never confronted with your true strengths and weaknesses.
+You’re never confronted with your innate strengths and weaknesses.

 Do I Regret Going to University?